ttscoff/na_gem/README.md

     na [global options] next [command options] OPTIONAL_QUERY

 COMMAND OPTIONS
-    -d, --depth=DEPTH - Recurse to depth (default: none) -t, --tag=arg     - Alternate tag to search for (default: na)
+    -d, --depth=DEPTH                      - Recurse to depth (default: 2)
+    --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) -t, --tag=TAG                          - Alternate tag to search for (default: none)

 EXAMPLES

     # display the next actions from any todo files in the current directory
-    doing next
+    na next

-    # display the next actions from the current directory and its children, 3 levels deep
+    # display the next actions from the current directory, traversing 3 levels deep
-    doing next -d 3
+    na next -d 3

+    # display next actions for a project you visited in the past
+    na next marked
 ```

 ##### tagged